top of page

 III.
 Personal Conduct

-AEPG's commitment to DEI is through education initiatives such as regular workshops on DEI-related topics to raise awareness, challenge biases, and develop inclusive practices across the Network and in policy.
+At ANA, we uphold a culture of respect and professionalism.
+AEPG's commitment to diversity, equity and inclusion is through education initiatives such as regular workshops to raise awareness, challenge biases, and develop inclusive practices across the ANA Network and in policy.

 Harassment: